jamesdavidwest/chores-api/docs/PROJECT_STATUS.md

 - Events system is fully functional
 - Docker configuration is complete
 - Basic testing infrastructure is in place
-- Documentation is partially complete
+- Documentation needs significant updates
-- Monitoring system needs implementation
+- Performance benchmarking system is operational
+- CI integration for benchmarks is complete
+- Real-time monitoring is the next critical component